 What are the cloud storage requirements for covered entities

-• Regular audits: Conducting periodic risk assessments to identify and mitigate potential threats.
+• Regular audits: Periodic risk assessments must be conducted to identify and address any potential security issues.

-• Emergency protocols: Formulating strategies for data backup, disaster recovery, and emergency access to ensure ePHI safety.
+• Emergency protocols: Healthcare organizations must define procedures for data backup, disaster recovery, and emergency access to ensure continuity and availability of ePHI.

 Doctor's handwriting: where calligraphy and pictionary combine